Electron g-factor of valley states in realistic silicon quantum dots: Electron -factor at the interface

-While an interface with roughness (which is a realistic interface) will generally violate the ``global'' $C_{\rm 2v}$-symmetry, one might expect that for 2D electrons that are situated far from the physical interface they will feel (on average) a $C_{\rm 2v}$-symmetry.
-This symmetry will dictate the form of the interface Hamiltonian, e.g in Eq.~(\ref{spin-valley-mixing-3D}), and the $g$-factor angular dependence, derived in Eq.~(\ref{g-eff-approx}).
-This physical intuition was recently confirmed experimentally, by observing the angular dependence in a Si-MOS DQD experiment \cite{Sandia-experiment}.
-Similar angular dependence was also revealed in a single QD with micrimagnet, manipulated at a Si/Ge interface \cite{Delft-experiment}.
-We stress that any explicit violation of the $C_{\rm 2v}$-symmetry, (e.g., via explicit atomic step in the QD \cite{UNSW-experiment-steps}) will also violate the angular dependence, Eq.~(\ref{g-eff-approx}); moreover one would be not allowed to speak about Rashba and Dresselhaus contributions to the Hamiltonian (resp. to the $g$-factor).
-Further understanding of the physical picture behind these experimental observations, and especially an experiment and theory of the low-electric-field behavior, including atomic steps/roughness are needed, where tight-binding calculations may be of help (see, e.g. Refs.~\onlinecite{UNSW-experiment-steps}).
+While an interface with roughness (which is a realistic interface) will generally violate the ``global'' $C_{\rm 2v}$-symmetry, one might expect, for relatively small dots, a situation when the $C_{\rm 2v}$-symmetry is not violated within the quantum dot.
+This symmetry will dictate the form of the interface Hamiltonian, e.g in Eq.~(\ref{spin-valley-mixing-3D}), and the $g$-factor angular dependence, derived in Eqs.~(\ref{g-eff-approx}) and (\ref{g-factor-leading-angular-dependence}).
+This physical intuition was recently confirmed experimentally, by observing the angular dependence in a Si-MOS DQD experiment \cite{Sandia-experiment1,TanttuDzurak-experiment}.
+Similar angular dependence was also revealed in a single QD with micromagnet, manipulated at a Si/Ge interface \cite{Delft-experiment}.
+We stress that any explicit violation of the $C_{\rm 2v}$-symmetry, (e.g., via explicit atomic step in the QD \cite{UNSW-experiment-steps}) will not result in the angular dependence predicted here for the g-factor, Eq.~(\ref{g-eff-approx}); moreover, one would not be allowed to speak about Rashba and Dresselhaus contributions in the Hamiltonian.
+More experimental and theoretical work is needed to understand the role of atomic steps/roughness on the g-factor and other parameters.